 One of the final hurdles to operating a sustainable data center will actually go beyond technology by requiring data center operators, infrastructure providers, and city planners to work together to make the data center central to a community’s infrastructure.
 On-site renewables and energy storage for the data center could tap into the wider local power grid to stabilize the grid and provide clean power to the local community.
 Waste heat from the data center, which is largely lost to the air, could be used to heat nearby boilers and facilities, reducing their energy needs.
 For this to happen, it would require multiple stakeholders across industries to come together for the common good.

 All of these climate and sustainability factors will influence design and also extend beyond the data center to other digital infrastructure like telecom networks that must be everywhere.
 Telecom decision makers have to consider the climate crisis when designing and building their network infrastructure.
 Experts also expect these decision makers to consider a number of site selection factors when planning new infrastructure builds, including the reliability and affordability of the grid; regional temperatures; availability of water, as well as renewable and locally generated sustainable energy; and regulations that ration utility power and limit the amount of power afforded to data centers.
-While there are no easy answers to questions related to climate change and sustainability, Vertiv remains committed to focusing on technologies that support sustainable data center and telecommunication infrastructure, as well as working closely with industry leaders and customers to address issues of the climate crisis with more purpose.
+While there are no easy answers to questions related to climate change and sustainability, Vertiv remains committed to designing and building future-ready digital infrastructures with the goal of increasing their energy efficiency and reliability.

 Learn more about these trends and other that are featured in Vertiv’s annual trends list.